Why do so many dogs end up in shelters?

 Neonatal or Newborn Period (Birth to 14 Days)

-Whelping litters in a a "sitting room" adjoining our bedroom provides a safe place for both the Dam and the litter away from the other dogs.
-Equipped with a TV, Desk, and seating, we will settle in throughout the day and socialize the newborns, one at a time, by handling and stroking.
+Although we interfere in the whelping process as little as possible, puppies are weighed and handled from birth.
 Puppies that are handled early exhibit a more rapid development in organ systems and motor coordination.
-At least once each day, each puppy will be cuddled in various positions helping to build trust.
+At least once each day beginning on day three, each puppy will be cuddled in various positions helping to build trust.

 Transitional Period (14-21 Days)